 A process that took place from 1945 to 1993 characterized by the dissolution of European colonial institutions in Africa and Asia and the emergence of postcolonial indigenous governments.

-Elected Members of the U.S. House of Representatives from American Samoa, Guam, Northern Mariana Islands, Virgin Islands, and Washington, D.C. who serve two-year terms.
+Elected Members of the U.S. House of Representatives from former and existing U.S. territories Delegates currently represent American Samoa, Guam, Northern Mariana Islands, Virgin Islands, and Washington, D.C.
+Like representatives, delegates serve two-year terms.
 Although barred from voting by the Constitution, they have the authority to make speeches on the House Floor and vote in committee.
 (See Resident Commissioner)

 A rarely used legislative procedure in the House to force a bill to the floor when stalled in committee for more than 30 days.
 A motion with the signatures of 218 Members is necessary to dislodge a measure from committee, making it possible for the bill to reach the floor.